 The Auditing and Assurance Standards Board (AUASB) formulates this Standard on Assurance Engagements ASAE 3150 Assurance Engagements on Controls, pursuant to section 227B of the Australian Securities and Investments Commission Act 2001.

-This Standard on Assurance Engagements is to be read in conjunction with ASA 100 Preamble to AUASB Standards, which sets out the intentions of the AUASB on how the AUASB Standards are to be understood, interpreted and applied.
+This Standard on Assurance Engagements is to be read in conjunction with ASA 101 Preamble to AUASB Standards, which sets out how AUASB Standards are to be understood, interpreted and applied.